On March 3rd, 2003, this quote by Walter Ong was my first post on a long-dead Textpattern blog I installed at a long-gone domain:

 The personal diary is a very late literary form, in effect unknown until the seventeenth century… The kind of verbalized solipsistic reveries it implies are a product of consciousness as shaped by print culture.
 And for which self am I writing?
 Myself today?
 As I think I will be ten years from now?
 As I hope I will be?
 For myself as I imagine myself or hope others may imagine me?
 Questions such as this can and do fill diary writers with anxieties and often enough lead to discontinuation of diaries.
 The diarist can no longer live with his or her fiction.

 There were some lost years and there were some silent years, but I’ve always tried to have some sort of blog percolating quietly, like a sad little aquarium in the corner.
-Even if the fish died from time to time, there was at least a few snails working their methodical way along the glass, and a patient deep-sea diver gazing out impassively from behind its mossy visor, awaiting, like all of us, for a renaissance of wonder.
+Even if the fish died from time to time, there were at least a few snails working their methodical way along the glass, and a patient deep-sea diver gazing out impassively from behind its mossy visor, awaiting, like all of us, for a renaissance of wonder.